nf-core/sarek/docs/usage.md

 }
 ```

-## What are the bwa/bwa-mem2 parameters?
+## What are the bwa, bwa-mem2 and sentieon bwa mem parameters?

 For mapping, sarek follows the parameter suggestions provided in this [paper](https://www.nature.com/articles/s41467-018-06159-4):